andyphua114/my-portfolio-website/content/posts/2024-08-13-sg-election-boundary.md

 The delineation of electoral boundaries in Singapore, managed by the Electoral Boundaries Review Committee (EBRC), plays a crucial role in shaping the political landscape.
 While the government asserts that these boundaries are drawn to serve the interests of Singaporeans and ensure fair representation, the process has faced scrutiny, with some critics accusing it of being a form of gerrymandering — a tactic where boundaries are altered to favor certain political outcomes.

 I was curious about how exactly had the delineation of electoral boundaries changes across the recent election years.
 Using the data available on [Singapore's open data portal](https://beta.data.gov.sg/datasets?agencies=Elections+Department+%28ELD%29), such as the electoral boundary for the recent four general election (GE) years in 2006, 2011, 2015 and 2020 as well as the results, I set about building a simple dashboard to visualize the changes.
-You can access the dashboard here: [https://sg-electionmap.streamlit.app/](https://sg-electionmap.streamlit.app/)
+You can check out the dashboard here: [https://sg-electionmap.streamlit.app/](https://sg-electionmap.streamlit.app/)

 This dashboard allows users to visualize and analyze changes in electoral boundaries across different election years.
 It provides a tool to explore how shifts in voter distribution and constituency adjustments might impact electoral outcomes.
 Users can independently assess the implications of boundary changes and draw their own conclusions.